Data Exploration vs. Data Discovery

 In the big data world, exploration is incredibly important for two reasons:

 - While you might have a broader goal in mind, you don’t necessarily have a highly specific question you are asking – at least not yet.
 For example, you might be looking for reasons why customers churn (broad goal) but don’t know what specific areas will tell you why they churn (specific questions).

-- The scope of the dataset(s) is large (many rows), wide (many attributes) and deep (many distinct values).
+- The scope of the dataset(s) is large (many rows), wide (many attributes), and deep (many distinct values).
 Simply trying to discover answers is like looking for a needle in a haystack.
-Exploration lets you find the parts of the data that are relevant so you are looking for that needle in a handful of hay.
+Exploration lets you find the parts of the relevant data, so you are looking for that needle in a handful of hay.